paugier/mercurial-jupyterbook/book/advanced-concepts/hook.md

 is, but it may know where the client is connecting from.
 In such cases, the URL will take one of the following forms:

-- `remote:ssh:1.2.3.4`—remote ssh client, at the IP address `1.2.3.4`.
+- `remote:ssh:1.2.3.4` - remote ssh client, at the IP address `1.2.3.4`.
-- `remote:http:1.2.3.4`—remote http client, at the IP address `1.2.3.4`.
-If the client is using SSL, this will be of the form `remote:https:1.2.3.4`.
+- `remote:http:1.2.3.4` - remote http client, at the IP address `1.2.3.4`.
+If the
+  client is using SSL, this will be of the form `remote:https:1.2.3.4`.
-- Empty—no information could be discovered about the remote client.
+- Empty - no information could be discovered about the remote client.

 ## Hook reference

 (sec-hook-changegroup)=

-### `changegroup`—after remote changesets added
+### `changegroup` - after remote changesets added

 This hook is run after a group of pre-existing changesets has been added to the repository, for example via a `hg pull` or `hg unbundle`.
 This hook is run once